 Before you start the actual scanning process, your bound books must be prepared accordingly.
 The first thing to check is the condition of the book.
 Analyze the book integrity, if the pages are holding well into the binding and if any pages are missing.
 If everything seems to be in order, you can follow through for specific preparations.

 Top tip, when digitizing archives which are valuable, please make sure you can rebind the documents which you unbind.
 If you can’t or are not allowed to remove the binding, just go make sure you use overhead scanners.
+These have evolved during the years, and now you can find 2nd gen or even 3rd gen overhead book scanners that are highly optimized for these processes.

 Preparing for destructive book scanning

 After you make sure the book is clean, you can follow through and remove the binding.
 While there isn’t a specific method to do this, we do recommend you use a high quality ream or stack cutter ( guillotine ).
 If the book has a lot of pages, it’s recommended to separate it into smaller batches before cutting.
 This way, you can scan your documents at sizes much closer to the original size of the paper document.
+When you scan and digitize large volumes, small details like this one provide big relief further down the line in the process.

 Preparing books for non destructive scanning